delcroip/glpi_plugin_openmedis/README.md

 It seems that to create an assest 4 files are required:
 - 2 class file in the "inc" folder: on to define the asset-itme relationship , a subclass of **Item_Devices** an other to define the class itself ta subclass of  **CommonDevice**
-- 2 files in the "front" folder:to instanciate the dropdown (e.g. peripheral.php) and to define the edit form (e.g. peripheral.form.php)
+- 2 files in the "front" folder:to instanciate the dropdown (e.g. medicaldevice.php) and to define the edit form (e.g. medicaldevice.form.php)

 plus a table:
 ``` sql